freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 60.1

 It worked.
+Do you see your new database?
 If you don't get a message after entering a command, it means it's incomplete and you likely forgot the semi-colon.
 You can just add it on the next line and press enter to finish the command.
 Create another database named `second_database`.

 #### HINTS